 - Tampons are drying and can change the pH of your vagina.

 - Tampons change the delicate balance of your vagina and can increase the risk of yeast infection, bacterial vaginosis and even TSS.

 - Tampons can be uncomfortable.

-- Can not be worn during light flow or beforehand in anticipation of your period.
+- Can’t be worn during light flow or beforehand in anticipation of your period.